fword-dev/f-word.dev/src/episodes/2/index.md

 **Bruce:** Absolutely.

 **Bruce:** And there’s a couple of other interesting things, in Firefox, coming up.
-I like their CSS, min, max and clamp.
-So you say, for example, if my viewport is less than this, my `<h1>` can’t go less than `3em`; if my viewport is wider than this, I want my `<h1>` to be `5em`; and if it’s in between, I want it to be `4vh`.
+I like their CSS, `min`, `max` and `clamp`.
+So you can say, for example, if my viewport is less than this, my `<h1>` can’t go less than `3em`; if my viewport is wider than this, I want my `<h1>` to be `5em`; and if it’s in between, I want it to be `4vh`.
 It allows for a lot more of a terse syntax, and a lot more understandability, I think. it’s a good thing. it’s not going to change the world, but it makes our life just a little bit easier.

 **Vadim:** Not only that, I think there was a trend for developers to use viewport units just as they are, like phone size, like `5vw`, and it would break the zooming, it would make text unreadable at narrow viewports.
-So we should either use calc to combine viewport units with rems or pixels or whatever you prefer, or, in this case, use this clamp function to make minimum and maximum values, and something flexible between them.
+So we should either use calc to combine viewport units with rems or pixels or whatever you prefer, or, in this case, use this `clamp` function to make minimum and maximum values, and something flexible between them.

 **Bruce:** Again, yeah, working for the user.